Henipavirus

-Henipavirus is a genus of negative-strand RNA viruses in the family Paramyxoviridae, order Mononegavirales containing six established species, and numerous others still under study.
+Henipavirus is a genus of negative-strand RNA viruses in the family Paramyxoviridae, order Mononegavirales containing five established species, and numerous others still under study.
 Henipaviruses are naturally harboured by several species of small mammals, notably pteropid fruit bats (flying foxes), microbats of several species, and shrews.
 Henipaviruses are characterised by long genomes and a wide host range.
 Their recent emergence as zoonotic pathogens capable of causing illness and death in domestic animals and humans is a cause of concern.

 In 2009, RNA sequences of three novel viruses in phylogenetic relationship to known henipaviruses were detected in African straw-colored fruit bats (Eidolon helvum) in Ghana.
 The finding of these novel henipaviruses outside Australia and Asia indicates that the region of potential endemicity of henipaviruses may be worldwide.
 These African henipaviruses are slowly being characterised.

-Nipah and Hendra henipaviruses are both considered category C (USDA-HHS overlap) select agents.
+Nipah virus and Hendra virus are both considered category C (USDA-HHS overlap) select agents.

 Structure

 Henipavirions are pleomorphic (variably shaped), ranging in size from 40 to 600 nm in diameter.
 They possess a lipid membrane overlying a shell of viral matrix protein.
 At the core is a single helical strand of genomic RNA tightly bound to N (nucleocapsid) protein and associated with the L (large) and P (phosphoprotein) proteins, which provide RNA polymerase activity during replication.

 Embedded within the lipid membrane are spikes of F (fusion) protein trimers and G (attachment) protein tetramers.
 The function of the G protein (except in the case of MojV-G) is to attach the virus to the surface of a host cell via Ephrin B1, B2, or B3, a family of highly conserved mammalian proteins.
 The structure of the attachment glycoprotein has been determined by X-ray crystallography.
 The F protein fuses the viral membrane with the host cell membrane, releasing the virion contents into the cell.
 It also causes infected cells to fuse with neighbouring cells to form large, multinucleated syncytia.